foxeddev/naturepark/src/data/sp/README.md

 # 🪧 Signposts

-A system to create clickable signs that teleport players to the location.
+A system to create clickable signs that teleport players to a location.

 ## Usage